 Owned by the Johnson Lumber Company (George Johnson), the Gordon Pond Railroad was a logging railroad in operation from 1907-1916 in the towns of Lincoln and Woodstock, New Hampshire.
 Johnson Lumber Company's first sawmill was located in North Lincoln, and a small settlement formed around the North Lincoln sawmill known as “Johnson”.
 Johnson's railroad traveled into the Lost Rver region of the White Mountains.

 Gordon Pond Railroad, New Hampshire - Owned by the Johnson Lumber Company (George Johnson) the Gordon Pond Railroad was a logging railroad in the towns of Lincoln and Woodstock New Hampshire.
-It was in operation from 1905-1916, and it was roughly fifteen miles long.
-And even though the railroad was ...
+Incorporated on April 2, 1907, as the Gordon Pond Railroad Company, it was in operation from 1907-1916, and it ...

 Gordon Pond Railroad, Artifact - This project is focused on the abandoned railroads in the White Mountains of New Hampshire.
 For the most part, I keep this work separated from my everyday photography business because there is not much interest for this type of imagery outside of New England.
 Can ...